-With the exception of common areas as described in the previous policy, the PHA has not designated any buildings, floors of buildings, or sections of buildings as no-pet areas.
+With the exception of common areas & public gathering places as described in the previous policy, the PHA has not designated any buildings, floors of buildings, or sections of buildings as no-pet areas.
 In addition, the PHA has not designated any buildings, floors of buildings, or sections of buildings for residency of pet-owning tenants.